deeztek/Hermes-Secure-Email-Gateway/updates/v260912/README.md

 sudo ./scripts/system_update_docker.sh v260912
 ```

-Take a hypervisor snapshot first, as always.
+Take a backup or a snapshot first, as always.
+On a hypervisor a VM snapshot is the
+quickest way back.
+Otherwise run `./scripts/system_backup.sh` from the host.